 Rounding things off

-Finally, we round our estimates down a bit, just to make the numbers a bit easier to read — remember they’re only a guide.
+Finally, we round our estimates down a bit, just to make the numbers a bit easier to read - remember they’re only a guide and the estimated returns aren’t guaranteed.
+But we hope they help.

 So that’s how we work out your estimate.